QuickBooks Blog

 What is an ACH transfer?

-An ACH transfer is a type of electronic payment between bank accounts through the Automated Clearing House (ACH) network.
+An ACH transfer, or payment, is a type of electronic payment between bank accounts through the Automated Clearing House (ACH) network.
+This network of banks and other financial institutions uses batch processing to transfer funds from bank to bank.

-The ACH Network is a network of banks and other financial institutions that use batch processing to transfer funds from bank to bank.
 Essentially, these financial institutions group ACH transactions together and transfer them three times each day.
-This process is overseen by an organization called Nacha, which connects all US bank accounts and implements rules and standards for financial transactions.
+Nacha oversees this process, which connects all US bank accounts and implements rules and standards for financial transactions.

 ACH payments fall into two different categories: